ducktapeai/ducktape/README.md

 # DuckTape

 A command-line calendar management tool for macOS that interfaces with Apple Calendar.app.
-This has the ability to add an event to multiple apps within your Calander leveraging the command line.
-Calendar as configuration.
+This has the ability to add an event to multiple apps within your Calendar leveraging the command line.

+## Features

+- Create and manage calendar events
+- Create and track todo items
+- Persistent state storage
+- Multiple calendar support
+- Todo list management
+- Reminder settings

 ## Installation